 Oh, yeah.
 This is going to be good.
 I can feel it.
 Haunted castles.
 Leonard Nimoy telling ghost stories!
-I don't believe in ghosts now.
-I'd be willing to bet good money that when this episode has finished twenty minutes from now, I still won't believe.
+I may not believe in ghosts now.
+And I may d be willing to bet good money that when this episode has finished, I still won't believe.
 But you know what?
 These next twenty minutes are going to be awesome. ...continue reading "In Search Of… S02E20 Haunted Castles"

-Donna cast an eye over the morning deliveries of lightbulbs and sighed.
-She had never realised just how much work Sadie had accomplished until Sadie hadn't been there.
+Donna cast an eye over the morning deliveries of light-bulbs and sighed.
+She had never realised just how much work Sadie had accomplished, until Sadie hadn't been there.
 Now, even though business was poor and customers were thin on the ground, Donna could barely keep up with doing the work of her supervisor as well as her own.
-Marlon had given her extra hours to try to deal with the workload, and Donna's studies were suffering.
+Marlon had given her some extra hours to try to deal with the workload, and Donna's studies were suffering.
 Still she endured.

 She endured because that was what Sadie would have wanted.
 Sadie never quit or gave in.
 Sadie's job had been shedding light on her customers, and that is what she had done.
 She had never wavered, never faltered.
 Not until the end.
 Not until she had fallen into darkness. ...continue reading "Do It Yourself: Chapter 54 — Deliver Us Not"

 Witch Doctors.
 So the title makes me cringe, but let's check out the episode.
 Could go either of two ways.

 We open on a Mayan Ritual, in which a patient's 'evil spirits' are lifted by an old woman using a cloud of smoke.
 In another room a man waves a guinea pig at a woman to help her become fertile.
 Nimoy states that these rituals seem weird to us, but reminds us that many people around the world seek the help of 'Witch Doctors'.